1) OR operator

-15) Inurl operator - allows locating notes that were saved from a specific site (for example, via Nimbus Clipper).
+15) Inurl operator - this operator allows you to search for notes saved from a specific site (for example, via Nimbus Clipper).

-inurl:techcrunch.com - allows locating all notes that were saved from techcrunch.com
+inurl:techcrunch.com - locates all notes that were saved from techcrunch.com

-search word inurl:techcrunch.com - allows locating notes that were saved from techcrunch.com and contain the search word.
+search word inurl:techcrunch.com - allows you to locate notes that were saved from techcrunch.com and that contain the search word.

 Nimbus Note supports complex queries.
-For instance, you need to locate all notes that are color-tagged green, saved from mashable.com and contain the word "game".
+For instance, let's say you need to locate all notes that are color-tagged green, saved from mashable.com, and contain the word "game".
 To do this, you just need to enter the following in the search field: game color:green inurl:mashable.com